wasserth/TotalSegmentator/README.md

 ```
 TotalSegmentator -i ct.nii.gz -o segmentations
 ```
+> Note: If a CUDA compatible GPU is available TotalSegmentator will automatically use it.
+Otherwise it will use the CPU, which is a lot slower and should only be used with the `--fast` option.

-> Note: TotalSegmentator only works with a NVidia GPU.
-If you do not have one you can try our online tool: [www.totalsegmentator.com](https://totalsegmentator.com/)
+> Note: You can also try it online: [www.totalsegmentator.com](https://totalsegmentator.com/)

 ### Advanced settings